 Now I’m a girl who loves to plan.
+Such a shock, right?
 I’m someone who is motivated by to-do lists, checklists, planners – anything of that nature.
 While a lot of people are like me in this way, a lot of other people just don’t understand what’s so appealing about planning.

-So, I’ve put together a list of things that I do every Sunday in order to sort of set myself up for an easier week.
+So, I’ve put together a list of things that I do every Sunday in order to sort of set myself up for an easier week and start Monday off motivated and refreshed.
 And let me tell ya, this list of little things seriously does make a big difference, in terms of helping you have a more productive, easier week.

-Toss out anything that’s gone bad, and make sure to make a list of everything that you need to restock.
+Clean out your fridge, toss out anything that’s gone bad, and be sure to make a list of everything that you need to restock.
 I usually go grocery shopping on weekends too because it’s one less thing to do during the week, but some people don’t like to do that.
 Doing a quick fridge clean-out once a week is easier for me than doing a big clean-out once a month!

 After you clean out your fridge, you have a pretty good idea of what you have and what you plan on buying – so go ahead and plan your meals (and prep them, if possible).
 This will save you lots of time and decision-making during the week!

 Psst, you can get a free meal-planning workbook if you sign up for my newsletter, right here.

 It’s just one extra load of laundry, but it makes all the difference!
 It feels ah-mazing to climb into freshly washed sheets at night.
 I’m just weird and I like the idea of starting my week with fresh sheets.
 Plus, you obviously don’t want to sleep on icky germy sheets – ew.